MYTH: It's All About How They're Raised

 Dangerous implication #2: If a dog displays fear, aggression, or another unwanted behavior, it's the human's fault.

-If you've ever loved a dog that struggles with reactivity, extreme fear, or other difficult-to-manage behaviors, you likely know the shame of blaming yourself and pain of judgement from others.
+If you've ever loved a dog that struggles with reactivity, extreme fear, or other difficult-to-manage behaviors, you know that it's a complicated situation.
+You've likely felt guilt, shame, and the judgement of others.
 Surely, you did something wrong to make your dog act this way... right?

-Even when we "do everything right" from day one while raising a puppy, things can go wrong.
-We cannot always control things like genetics, random and poorly timed scary events, and experiences with other dogs and humans, all of which can contribute to fear, aggression, and unwanted behaviors.
+Even when we "do everything right" from day one while raising a puppy, things don't always go as planned.
+We cannot control things like genetics, random and poorly timed scary events, physical and mental health, and experiences with other dogs and humans, all of which can contribute to fear, aggression, and unwanted behaviors.

 Genetics